yamanidev/blog-articles/articles/my-first-experience-giving-a-talk-at-devfest-el-bayadh-2023.md

 Then I recognized that I deal with this problem occasionally when I want to publish an article too, seeing myself as not good enough to share my thoughts/experiences or to try to explain a concept.

-The way I resolve this is by mainly reminding myself that no matter how bad I think I am or how much I suck, there's surely someone that's worse out there, someone who's just starting their joureny for example.
+The way I resolve this is by mainly reminding myself that no matter how bad I think I am or how much I suck, there's surely someone that's worse out there, someone who's just starting their journey for example.
 That's my target audience.
 There's a high chance they'd find value in what I say... or so I'd like to think.

 So I reverted back to the idea of technical writing, it seems to have a low barrier of entry, and includes a wide range of disciplines, which suits the audience.